-The Group has not applied the following new and revised HKFRSs, that have been issued but are not yet effective, in these financial statements.
+The Group has not applied the following revised HKFRSs, that have been issued but are not yet effective, in these financial statements.
+The Group intends to apply these revised HKFRSs, if applicable, when they become effective.

-Amendments to HKFRS 10 and HKAS 28 (2011)

-Amendments to HKFRS 16

-HKFRS 17

-Amendments to HKFRS 17 Amendment to HKFRS 17

-Amendments to HKAS 1

-Amendments to HKAS 1

-Amendments to HKAS 1 and HKFRS Practice Statement 2 Amendments to HKAS 8 Amendments to HKAS 12 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture3

-Lease Liability in a Sale and Leaseback2
+Amendments to HKFRS 10 and HKAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture 3 Amendments to HKFRS 16 Lease Liability in a Sale and Leaseback 1 Amendments to HKAS 1 Classification of Liabilities as Current or Non-current (the "2020 Amendments") ^{1, 4} Amendments to HKAS 1 Non-current Liabilities with Covenants (the "2022 Amendments") ^{1, 4} Amendments to HKAS 7 and HKFRS 7 Supplier Finance Arrangement Amendments to HKAS 21 Lack of Exchangeability 2

-Insurance Contracts1

-Insurance Contracts^{1, 5}

-Initial Application of HKFRS 17 and HKFRS 9 - Comparative Information6

-Classification of Liabilities as Current or Non-current (the "2020 Amendments")^{2, 4}

-Non-current Liabilities with Covenants (the "2022

-Amendments")2

-Disclosure of Accounting Policies1

-Definition of Accounting Estimates1

-Deferred Tax related to Assets and Liabilities arising from a Single Transaction1

-- Effective for annual periods beginning on or after 1 January 2023 - 2 Effective for annual periods beginning on or after 1 January 2024 - No mandatory effective date yet determined but available for adoption - As a consequence of the 2022 Amendments, the effective date of the 2020 Amendments was deferred to annual periods beginning on or after 1 January 2024.
-In addition, as a consequence of the 2020 Amendments and 2022 Amendments, Hong Kong Interpretation 5 Presentation of Financial Statements Classification by the Borrower of a Term Loan that Contains a Repayment on Demand Clause was revised to align the corresponding wording with no change in conclusion - As a consequence of the amendments to HKFRS 17 issued in October 2020, HKFRS 4 was amended to extend the temporary exemption that permits insurers to apply HKAS 39 rather than HKFRS 9 for annual periods beginning before 1 January 2023 - An entity that chooses to apply the transition option relating to the classification overlay set out in this amendment shall apply it on initial application of HKFRS 17
+- 1 Effective for annual periods beginning on or after 1 January 2024 - 2 Effective for annual periods beginning on or after 1 January 2025 - 3 No mandatory effective date yet determined but available for adoption - 4 As a consequence of the 2020 Amendments and 2022 Amendments, Hong Kong Interpretation 5 Presentation of Financial Statements - Classification by the Borrower of a Term Loan that Contains a Repayment on Demand Clause was revised to align the corresponding wording with no change in conclusion